jmarhee/pyputio-cli/README.md

 This requires that `PLEX_USERNAME`, `PLEX_PASSWORD`, and `PLEX_SERVER_NAME` (the friendly name that shows up in the UI for your server, not the hostname/IP of the server itself) be set in your environment.

+This package also installs the following console scripts to your path:

-If you just want to run an update, without a download, this package also installs `plex-scan`, which does not return anything after requesting the update from the Plex server.
+- `plex-scan`: If you just want to run an update, without a download, this package also installs `plex-scan`, which does not return anything after requesting the update from the Plex server.

+- `plex-empty`: This command will remove movie collections that contain no videos.
+By default this uses "Movies" as the library to clean, but to provide a customized name, set the `PLEX_PRUNE_EMPTY_COLLECTION` environment variable.